damassi/toolshed-soundlab/content/pages/home.md

 ---
 title: Toolshed SoundLab
-subTitle:
-  "A comfortable, relaxed recording studio in the heart of Port Townsend"
+subTitle: 'A comfortable, relaxed recording studio in the heart of Port Townsend'
 quote: '"Music is the most fun you can have without gettin’ into trouble"'
 mailingListBlurb: >-
   You can now easily stay informed of music and recording events happening at